-Lavinia Roberts is a playwright based in Brooklyn, but at heart is still a Kansas farm girl.
-She is published with Pioneer Drama, Heuer Publishing, Brooklyn Publishers, Big Dog Plays, Indie Theatre Now, Applause Books, Smith and Kraus, Plays: The Drama Magazine for Young People, and others.
-She has received over 100 productions in over 30 states in cities such as Washington D.C., Seattle, Los Angeles, Philadelphia, and other cities.
-Her work has been viewed internationally in Bath, London, Athens, Mumbai, and other cities.
+Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
+She has over 30 plays published with Pioneer Drama, Heuer Publishing, Brooklyn Publishers, Big Dog Plays, Applause Books, Smith and Kraus, Plays: The Drama Magazine for Young People, and others.
+Her work has been performed in all 50 states and internationally in Bath, London, Athens, Mumbai, and other cities.

 Her full-length play, Counting Skunks, won the 2011 Mario Fratti-Fred Newman Political Playwriting Award at the Castillo Theatre in New York City.
-Her play Eaten Voices won best play and $5000 in the Thespis Theatre Festival in 2012 and went on to productions with Goblin Baby Theatre Company, The New Alchemists, and at Dixon Place.
+Her play Eaten Voices won best play and $5000 in the Thespis Theatre Festival in 2012 and went on to productions with Goblin Baby Theatre Company, The New Alchemists, Dixon Place, and with Gadfly Theatre.
 Her full-length Poor People, a free stage adaptation of Fyodor Dostoevsky masterpiece Poor Folk was featured in August 2015 as part of the New York City International Fringe Festival and received a staged reading at the Drama League.
 Her one-act play Black Triangle received productions with Truant Arts, The Metropolitan Playhouse, at the Roy Arias Studios, and a staged reading with Alley Repertory Theatre.

-She was a member of the 2012 Women’s Work Lab at the New Perspective Theatre.
+She was a member of the 2012 Women’s Work Lab at New Perspectives Theatre.

 Her work has been featured in New York City at the C.O.W Theatre, HERE Arts Center, Galapagos Art Space, The Kraine Theatre, Metropolitan Playhouse, Theatre for the New City, in the Midtown International Theatre Festival, the Thespis Fringe Festival, and others.
 She has directed her work in New York City at The Sheen Center, The Bushwick Starr, Dixon Place, The Tank, The Brick, and The Secret Theatre.